feardevelopment/fear-frontend/README.md

 # FEAR Frontend

-This web app is designed to make administration easy, safe and fast for universities.
+This web app is designed to make administration for universities easy, safe and fast.

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*